haesleinhuepf/darth-d/README.md

 A simple to use image generator based on [OpenAIs DALL-E 2](https://openai.com/dall-e-2).
 It comes as [napari](https://napari.org/) plugin and has a Python interface.
+You need an [OpenAI API KEY](https://openai.com/blog/openai-api/) to use it.
 This package allows to do some scientifically forbidden things with image data.
 Handle these functions with care.